Roaring Twenties: American politics

 1920 was the first presidential campaign to be heavily covered by the press and to receive widespread newsreel coverage, and it was also the first modern campaign to use the power of Hollywood and Broadway stars who traveled to Marion for photo opportunities with Harding and his wife.
-Al Jolson, Lillian Russell, Douglas Fairbanks and Mary Pickford, were among the celebrities to make the pilgrimage.
-Business icons Thomas Edison, Henry Ford and Harvey Firestone also lent their cachet to the Front Porch Campaign.
+Al Jolson, Lillian Russell, Douglas Fairbanks, and Mary Pickford, were among the celebrities to make the pilgrimage.
+Business icons Thomas Edison, Henry Ford, and Harvey Firestone also lent their cachet to the Front Porch Campaign.
 On election night, November 2, 1920, commercial radio broadcast coverage of election returns for the first time.
 Announcers at KDKA-AM in Pittsburgh, PA read telegraph ticker results over the air as they came in.
 This single station could be heard over most of the Eastern United States by the small percentage of the population that had radio receivers.

 Calvin Coolidge was inaugurated as president after the sudden death of President Warren G. Harding in 1923; he was re-elected in 1924 in a landslide against a divided opposition.
-Coolidge made use of the new medium of radio and made radio history several times while president: his inauguration was the first presidential inauguration broadcast on radio; on 12 February 1924, he became the first American president to deliver a political speech on radio.
+Coolidge made use of the new medium of radio and made radio history several times while president: his inauguration was the first presidential inauguration broadcast on radio; on February 12, 1924, he became the first American president to deliver a political speech on radio.
 Herbert Hoover was elected president in 1928.

 Decline of labor unions

 Unions grew very rapidly during the war but after a series of failed major strikes in steel, meatpacking and other industries, a long decade of decline weakened most unions and membership fell even as employment grew rapidly.
 Radical unionism virtually collapsed, in large part because of Federal repression during World War I by means of the Espionage Act of 1917 and the Sedition Act of 1918.

 The 1920s marked a period of sharp decline for the labor movement.
 Union membership and activities fell sharply in the face of economic prosperity, a lack of leadership within the movement, and anti-union sentiments from both employers and the government.
 The unions were much less able to organize strikes.
 In 1919, more than 4,000,000 workers (or 21% of the labor force) participated in about 3,600 strikes.
-In contrast, 1929 witnessed about 289,000 workers (or 1.2% of the workforce) stage only 900 strikes.
+In contrast, 1929 witnessed about 289,000 workers (or 1.2% of the workforce) staged only 900 strikes.
 Unemployment rarely dipped below 5% in the 1920s and few workers faced real wage losses.